ducks23/ingress-controller/README.md

 This repo is to help deploy an ingress controller to your EKS cluster in AWS and setting up routing by path.

-ie services will be able to be reached at by going to:
+For example services will be able to be reached at by going to:

 https://hostname/foo

 https://hostname/bar